 Nowadays, most of us are dealing with lockdown due to COVID-19, and the virus has made the elderly spend most of their time at home.
-There are various hobbies for seniors that they can enjoy during this period, and gardening is one of them.
+There are hobbies for seniors to enjoy during this period, and gardening is one of them.
 Growing plants and gardening is an enjoyable and rewarding activity for older adults.
 The benefits of gardening for seniors are numerous, and in addition to entertaining, it is also beneficial for improving their health.
-In this article, we are going to talk about the well-being benefits of gardening for seniors :
+In this article, we are going to talk about the benefits of gardening for seniors:

 Gardening Reduces Stress

 Studies have shown that gardening can lower cortisol levels, reduce stress, and even lower blood pressure.
 In one study, two senior participants had to read a book and do gardening for 3 minutes after a stressful activity.
 The results showed that the cortisol level decreased after the activities in both groups, but the group that started gardening felt much better, while the group that read the book was less energetic.

 Besides, exposure to outdoor sunlight and creating a gardening space will reduce anxiety and provide well-being for the elderly.

 Serotonin is a chemical in the brain that increases tranquility and causes a positive change in mood.
 One of the benefits of gardening for older adults is increasing the serotonin level in their minds, followed by a pleasant health experience.
 Gardening even reduces depression since having contact with a specific bacterium in the soil causes serotonin release in the brain, which acts as a natural antidepressant.

 Gardening Protects Hearts and Reduces Stroke Risk